The Industrial Bargain Sheet

 Its circulation includes buyers of equipment and material in the central states, manufacturers, contractors, coal mines, railroads, sand and gravel pits, stone quarries, electric railways and central stations.

 SURPLUS RECORD offers to those having surplus machinery and materials a means of acquainting 30,000 buyers with the fact that this equipment is for sale.
-It is a monthly catalogue of moneysaving opportunities for the buyer in industry.
+It is a monthly catalog of moneysaving opportunities for the buyer in industry.
 Many of our readers are at the present time finding it advantageous to use rebuilt and surplus equipment.
 It is to aid this group and to serve others unfamiliar with the real economy of buying used and surplus equipment that SURPLUS RECORD finds its excuse for existence.
 It is truly the “Industrial Bargain Sheet.”